AhmetZamanis/KaggleStoreSales/ReportPart1.md

 Oil, onpromotion and transactions are time series that we will consider as predictors of sales.

-- However, we performed time decomposition on sales, removing effects of time.

-- Our covariate series may display their own time effects and seasonalities.
+- However, we performed time decomposition on sales.
+Our covariate series may display their own time effects and seasonalities.
 We can use stationarity tests to quickly check for this.

 - If a covariate is non-stationary, a quick way to possibly make it stationary is differencing: Subtracting each value from the value of